algebris/ga-test/README.md

 ## Info

-I would be appreciated to get any feedback to algebris@gmail.com.
+I would appreciate any feedback at algebris@gmail.com.
-I you'd like to test it with live JSON key, just drop me a message, I will send you an example JSON key file (Read-only)
+If you want to test it with a live JSON key, just drop me a message, and I will send you an example JSON key file (Read-only)

 Cheers.

-Telegram: @algebris
+* Telegram: @algebris

-Skype: algebris
+* Skype: algebris

-Phone: +7(913)920-41-51
+* Phone: +7(913)920-41-51